-There are times curly-haired ladies want to blow dry their hair to try out a new style or prior to installing extensions.
-However, this can lead to heat damaged hair over time.
+There are times curly-haired women want to blow dry their hair to try out a new style or prior to installing extensions.
+However, this can lead to heat-damaged hair over time.

-- It doesn’t revert back to its natural curly state after washing and deep conditioning several times.
+- Your hair doesn’t revert back to its naturally curly state after washing and deep conditioning several times.

-- It starts tangling every time you handle it.
+- Your hair starts tangling every time you handle it.

 - When you run your hand along the hair shaft, it feels rough and prickly especially the ends.